JoeBergin/Batch-SFW-Scripts/scripts/splitFile.md

 <p>You are encouraged to use good names, nowever.
 They should be multi-word, intention revealing names that will work well across a federation of wikis.

 <p>It does not modify any paragraph, but loses the ones with the split tags.
-It does not modify the journal, but copies it into each created page. </p>
+It updates the journal for each created file.
+First, it copies the original into each created page and then includes a remove entry for each paragraph that doesn't appear in this file. </p>

+<p>The "split paragraphs" were recorded in the journals when added, and the remove is also recorded.</p>

 <p>Run it like this (assuming you've made it executable:</p>